apt-get2Update/Learn-python-100/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

 ### Exercises: Level 1

 1. Inside 30DaysOfPython create a folder called day_2.
 Inside this folder create a file named variables.py
-2. Write a python comment saying 'Day 2: 30 Days of python programming'
+2. Write a python comment saying 'Day 2: Learn python programming'
 3. Declare a first name variable and assign a value to it
 4. Declare a last name variable and assign a value to it
 5. Declare a full name variable and assign a value to it